TRUNKSNEO/powershell-universal/README.md

 ## Heads up: We're moving to the Devolutions forum

 We have an important update for everyone in this community.
-Starting Monday, May 11th, 2026, bug and feature requests will be opened on the Devolutions forum — the new home for all PowerShell Universal conversations.
+Starting Monday, May 11th, 2026, bug and feature requests should be opened on the Devolutions forum — the new home for all PowerShell Universal conversations.
 You can access it [here](https://forum.devolutions.net/).

 We will be migrating existing issues to our internal tracker.